danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://openid.net/connect/" target="_blank" rel="noopener noreferrer">OpenID Connect (OIDC)</a>: an authentication protocol.
 This is an "identity layer" built on top of OAuth 2.0.

 - <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based authentication</a>: a strategy that requires a client to send a signed bearer token when making requests to a protected API.
-The API will only respond to requests successfully when it received a verified token.
+The API will only respond to requests successfully when it receives a verified token.

-- <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to send auth information ("claims") as JSON.
-The JWT contains a "Header", "Payload" and "Signature" which are Base64 encoded and "dot" separated.
-In effect, the JWT is used as the bearer token.
+- <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to send auth information (i.e. "claims") as JSON.
+A JWT contains a "Header", "Payload" and "Signature" which are Base64 encoded and "dot" separated.
+In effect, a JWT is used as a bearer token.
 You can see how a JWT looks like by visiting <a href="https://jwt.io/" target="_blank" rel="noopener noreferrer">jwt.io</a>.

-And with perhaps the help of some other tools/libraries, you might be confident enough to build it.
+And with perhaps the help of some other tools/libraries, you might be confident enough to build an auth server yourself.
 But I think that (in most cases) you shouldn't go down this route.
 Why not?
 Because it will cost you and your team a _lot_ of time, energy and money to build, operate and maintain it.

 And even if you do manage to build it, the result can be poor.
 There will be bugs, and edge cases you didn't think of.
 But because auth is a nontrivial problem to solve, you might even implement (parts of) the spec incorrectly.